RIVERVIEW BANCORP, INC.

 All employees must safeguard confidential information about customers, potential customers, shareholders, or employees, and their accounts (including sales and profit data, credit information, financial condition, and business transactions).
 In particular:

 - Caution and discretion are required in the discussion, use, and sharing of information within the Company.
-Such matters should not be discussed among employees unless there is a valid business reason (i.e.. "need to know") for doing so.
+Such matters should not be discussed among employees unless there is a valid business reason (i.e.. a “need to know”) for doing so.

 - Requests for information regarding current or former employees should be referred to Riverview Community Bank’s Director of Human Resources.